kangarko/Foundation/README.md

 © MineAcademy.org

-1) **If you are a paying student of MineAcademy.org** then you are granted full unlimited licence to use, modify and reproduce Foundation both commercially and non-commercially for yourself, your team or network without stating that you are using this library.
+1) **If you are a paying student of MineAcademy.org** then you can use, modify and reproduce Foundation both commercially and non-commercially for yourself, your team or network without attribution.

-2) **If you are not a paying student of MineAcademy.org** then you may use this library as stated above however you must clearly attribute that you are using Foundation in your software by linking to this GitHub page.
+4) **If you are not a paying student of MineAcademy.org** then you may use this library as stated above however you must clearly attribute that you are using Foundation in your software by linking to this GitHub page.